 Vitexin is a flavonoid found in Passion flower, mung beans, fenugreek, pearl millet and some other medicinal plants.
 Besides being a powerful antioxidant, anti-inflammatory, anticancer, antinociceptive, Vitexin has the ability to improve sleep time and induce sleep.

 Refers to vitamins that are soluble in water like B-6, C, and folic acid and are easily absorbed by your body.
 Your body uses the vitamins it needs, then excretes excess water-soluble vitamins through urine.
 Because excess amounts of these vitamins are not stored in your body, there is less risk of toxicity than with fat-soluble vitamins but a greater risk of deficiency.

 A blood cell made by the bone marrow that helps your body fight infection and disease.
 WBCs include lymphocytes, neutrophils, eosinophils, macrophages, and mast cells.

 Withanolides are naturally occuring steroids and an active ingredient in ashwagandha plant.
 The most potent extractions of withanoloids is from the ashwagandha root.
 Ashwagandha's benefits work best when it includes a high concentration of withanolides, which research shows can have multiple benefits, including reducing anxiety and stress, helping fight depression, boosting fertility and testosterone in men, and even boosting brain function.

 Continue browsing here

-Shipping is free for orders above Rs.2000.
+Free shipping PAN India only for Pre-Paid Orders.
 Shipping, taxes, and discount codes calculated at checkout.